 Shorten the sales cycle by using LIVE video.
 How many emails does it take to set a meeting?
 How many emails back and forth does it take for you to answer questions about a proposal?
 That is IF you know your prospect has opened it?
 Use a live video meeting to cut down days, possibly even weeks from the sale time by setting a meeting to discuss the proposal, options, or contract LIVE and in person.
 Several of my clients are using ZOOM to do this by setting a live meeting time and sharing their screen as they review proposals, answer questions, and move to the next steps in the same meeting.
 This not only cuts down on the time, but it brings your customers closer to you quicker than your competitors who are doing the same email volley back and forth.
 If you can get questions answered, make clear details, and develop personal relationships quicker than your competitors, yup, you get the deal.

-Loop in additional decision makers.
-When your prospect leaves your meeting or takes your information, they most likely have several more influencers or decision makers to pull into their process.
+Loop in additional decision-makers.
+When your prospect leaves your meeting or takes your information, they most likely have several more influencers or decision-makers to pull into their process.
 They’re armed with your information but they’re left to sell the details to the others on that buying committee.
 How effective is it when THEY are selling vs YOU are selling?
-Using video, you can record (with customer’s consent) your conversation or walk through so they can share with their colleagues.
+Using video, you can record (with customer’s consent) your conversation or walk through so they can share it with their colleagues.
 This saves them headaches of having to remember details and this gives YOU the power to sell, explain, and differentiate without losing anything in translation.

 The key here is customized, personal, timely, and authentic.
 You don’t have to have fancy equipment or editing tools.
 The beauty of video in this day and time is that it feels more authentic and real when created on the spot and without scripting or marketing’s glitter and jazz hands.